jasonaaronwilson/omni-c/README.md

 weakpoints and fleshing out the standard library later.

 ## Using Omni C

+Note: the first version of Omni-C will probably output C++ instead of C as that means we can use templates and inline functions without lowering them to C code.

 Omni C by default is a transpiler targeting C (and thus wasm via C to wasm translation).